Jared Abrahamson

 Jared Abrahamson (born November 19, 1987) is a Canadian actor.
-He is known for his performance in the 2016 film Hello Destroyer, for which he was nominated for a Canadian Screen Award for Best Actor and won the award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2016.
+He is best known for his performance in the 2016 film Hello Destroyer, for which he was nominated for a Canadian Screen Award for Best Actor and won the award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2016, and for his role as Trevor Holden in the highly regarded Showcase and Netflix series Travelers.

 Early life and education

 Jared Abrahamson is originally from Flin Flon, Manitoba, Canada, a mining town of 5,500.
 Abrahamson spent two years working underground there as a miner before studying acting at the Vancouver Film School.

 Career

 Abrahamson is known for his performance in the 2016 film Hello Destroyer, for which he was nominated for a Canadian Screen Award for Best Actor and won the award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2016.

-He portrayed Trevor Holden in the Showcase and Netflix series Travelers.
+He portrayed Trevor Holden in the Showcase and Netflix series Travelers from 2016 to 2018.

 He was named one of the Toronto International Film Festival's Rising Stars of 2016, alongside Grace Glowicki, Mylène Mackay and Sophie Nélisse.

 Abrahamson has also appeared in the television series Awkward and Fear the Walking Dead, Letterkenny, and the films The Submarine Kid and Never Steady, Never Still.